McDonald's Israel

 McDonald's Israel (מקדונלד'ס ישראל) is the Israeli master franchise of the fast food restaurant chain McDonald's.
-Operated and licensed by Alonyal Limited (אלוניאל בע"מ, Alonyal Ba'am), McDonald's Israel is the largest of Israel's burger chains with a 60% market share.
-Its was the first Israeli outlet to opened in 1993 and a major competitor of the local restaurant chain Burger Ranch.
-The world's first kosher McDonald's was opened in Mevaseret Zion on October 1995.
+Previously operated and licensed by Alonyal Limited (אלוניאל בע"מ, Alonyal Ba'am), McDonald's Israel is the largest of Israel's burger chains with a 60% market share.
+It was the first Israeli outlet to be opened in 1993 and a major competitor of the local restaurant chain Burger Ranch.
+The world's first kosher McDonald's was opened in Mevaseret Zion in October 1995.
+After a sales decline attributed to consumer boycotts as part of the BDS movement, McDonald's Corporation announced in 2024 that it would buy Alonyal pending regulatory approval.

-McDonald's Israel is owned and run by Israeli businessman Omri Padan.
-Padan is President of Alonyal Limited which is local licensee for McDonald's.
+McDonald's Israel was founded by Israeli businessman Omri Padan.

-Currently McDonald's has 215 restaurants in Israel, with 64 of them under Kosher supervision, meaning they are closed on Shabbat and Jewish holidays, have no mixed meat and dairy products (such as cheeseburgers), and for Passover they serve the meat on Passover buns.
-In Israel, most branches are non-kosher since they serve cheeseburgers (which are non-kosher, i.e. do not conform to traditional Jewish dietary law) by special request (they are not on the menu) and they serve milk-based desserts (ice cream, milkshakes).
+Currently McDonald's has 228 restaurants in Israel, with 69 of them under Kosher supervision.
+This means that they are closed on Shabbat and Jewish holidays, have no mixed meat and dairy products (such as cheeseburgers), and for Passover serve the meat on Passover buns.
+In Israel, most branches are non-kosher since they serve cheeseburgers (which are non-kosher, i.e. do not conform to traditional Jewish dietary law) by special request (they are not on the menu) and serve milk-based desserts (ice cream, milkshakes).
 Some of the kosher branches serve milk products in a separate section of the restaurant.
 McDonald's Israel does not operate restaurants in the West Bank and Golan Heights.

 McDonald's Israel claims to source over 80% of its ingredients locally.
 This includes kosher beef patties, potatoes, lettuce, buns and milkshake mix.

 History

 1990s

-Due to the Arab League boycott of Israel, McDonald's did not open in Israel until 1993.
+McDonald's entered Israel in 1993.
 The first branch was at the Ayalon Mall in Ramat Gan.
-In the wake of a controversy over importing French fries to Israel, the American fast food chain built a plant to manufacture frozen French fries in Israel at a cost of $5 million US.
+In the wake of a controversy over importing French fries to Israel, the American fast food chain decided to manufacture frozen French fries in Israel at a cost of $5 million US.

 In 1994, the Golani Interchange branch aroused controversy when the restaurant installed a large 'golden arches' sign in front of the Golani Brigade museum and memorial.
 Bereaved families and other citizens claimed this desecrated the site.
 The sign was later reduced in size.

 In 1997, McDonald's Israel opened its first branch in an Israeli Arab city.
 The restaurant was in Tamra, 27 km northeast of Nazareth, and the menu was bilingual, in Hebrew and Arabic.

-In 1998, McDonald's Israel began to barbecue hamburgers on charcoal instead of frying.
-This represented a shift in McDonald's policy, which previously required uniformity at all the locations.
+In 1998, McDonald's Israel began to barbecue hamburgers on charcoal instead of frying them.
+This represented a shift in McDonald's policy, which previously required uniformity at all its locations.
 In the wake of this decision, grilling equipment was installed at the restaurants, and the size of the patty and bun were increased.